semiweb/arma/README.md

 Run the application.

 In the_collector's config, set the `uri` to `http://ARMA_URL/collect` and that's it.
-Next time you'll restart the application that uses the_collector, ARMA will display the its current state.
+Next time you'll restart the application that uses the_collector, ARMA will display its current state.